 Letter 10015: Ad Armentariam matrem domni Gregorii episcopi

-To Armentaria, Mother of Bishop Gregory
+To Armentaria, mother of the lord Gregory the bishop

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.